 HEAT UP TIME

 This is much improved from the first Solo.
 The new Solo arrives at temperature in as little as 20 seconds.
 If you pull on it right away the first hit will be wispy and the second hit, less so.
-If you wait 20 extra seconds after it’s warm you will get nice vapour from the very first pull.
+If you wait 20 extra seconds after it’s warm you will get nice vapor from the very first pull.
 I wish this was more accurate, I hate when vapes say they’re warm but they’re still not really ready to use yet.
 Still, the Solo 2 is very quick and you won’t feel left waiting.

 Like the first version, the Solo 2 has amazing efficiency.
 A little tiny bit of herb in your stem can produce many hits or even multiple sessions.
 My sessions were much longer than usual and I still got many hits and sessions from a single pack.